rjw57/rbc/doc/index.rst

 also necessitates the use of constructor functions and wrappers to shuffle between "addresses" and pointers used by LLVM.

+lvalues and rvalues
+'''''''''''''''''''

+B divides values into two categories: *lvalue* and *rvalue*.
+The essential difference is that an lvalue represents the address in memory of some other value.
+Thus each lvalue has an associated rvalue (the value pointed to by the address) but each rvalue does not have an associated lvalue.
+If an rvalue *does* have some address associated with it the address may be obtained via the ``&`` or "reference" operator.
+This address is itself an rvalue.
+An rvalue may not be referenced.
+Both lvalues and rvalues may be "dereferenced" via the ``*`` operator to yield an lvalue.

+Scopes
+''''''

+Scopes associate names with lvalues.
+The addresses associated with lvalues never change.
+"Assigning" to a variable involves writing a new value at the associated address.
+Variables are simply the lvalues in scopes retrieved by name but the name is only looked up at emit()-time.
+This is to allow forward-references to in-scope but yet-to-be-declared variables such as global definitions.

+Scopes are implemented as dict-like objects with string keys and LValue values.

 Names
 '''''